paorazio/theme-academic-cv/content/authors/admin/_index.md

   # Link to a PDF of your resume/CV.
   # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
   # and uncomment the lines below.
+  # - icon: cv
+   # icon_pack: ai
+   # link: uploads/resume.pdf

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Welcome to my website!
 I am a Junior Professor of Economics at the Chemnitz University of Technology.
 I specialize in climate-related financial policies, specifically focusing on the intersection between climate change and the financial sector.
-The primary objective of my research is to enhance our understanding of the macro-financial risks associated with climate change, and the insights generated from my research play a critical role in shaping climate change policies and promoting financial stability.
-I emphasize the importance of aligning monetary policy mandates and financial stability governance structures with climate-related financial policies.
-I am dedicated to developing resources that facilitate a comprehensive understanding of this intricate domain.
-Furthermore, I have developed the Climate-Related Financial Policy Index (CRFPI), a key tool for comparing global engagement in green financial policymaking.
+The primary objective of my research is to enhance our understanding of the macro-financial risks associated with climate change, and the insights generated from my research play a critical role in shaping climate change policies and promoting financial stability. {style="text-align: justify;"}
-{style="text-align: justify;"}